King Ceasor University: Location

 The Namugongo campus is located at Namugongo, Kira Town, Wakiso District, approximately 15 km, by road, northeast of downtown Kampala.
 The location lies close to the shrines of the Uganda Martyrs, with streams flowing through the campus.
 The College of Agriculture and Veterinary Medicine will be based here.

 Overview

-King Ceasor University (KCU) is one of the private, cosmopolitan universities in Uganda established in 2011 with a diversity of international students from Tanzania, Nigeria, Palestine, India, Rwanda, Malawi, Ethiopia, and South Sudan to name a few.
-Our colleges of Medicine and Life Science, Law and Business Management, Engineering and Informatics, among others, offer an array of program options that put you in pole position to begin your career.
+King Ceasor University (KCU) is one of the private, cosmopolitan universities in Uganda established in 2011 with international students from Tanzania, Nigeria, Palestine, India, Rwanda, Malawi, Ethiopia, and South Sudan.

-King Ceasor University is the brainchild of King Ceasor Mulenga for public benefit and it is recognized globally.
-So far, KCU has offered access to a wide range of academic opportunities.
-As a world leader in higher education, the University has pioneered change in the sector.

 It is accredited by the Uganda National Council for Higher Education, the national body that licenses institutions of higher education in the country.
 The multi-campus university is one of a number of private universities accredited between 2010 and 2014.
 The founding vice chancellor of the university is Charity Basaza Mulenga, an electrical and computer science engineer trained at Makerere University in Uganda and Loughborough University in the United Kingdom.

 Academic departments

 King Ceasor University Schools and programs: